Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 Sample Globally Diversified ETF Portfolios

-Here are three simple portfolio structures at different international allocation levels:
+Three straightforward portfolio structures at different international allocation levels are presented below:

 Conservative International (20% international):